mturley/PhraseCards/docs/dspec/dspec.md

 #### Search
-[Robert 11/14]
+[Robert, Mike 11/14]

-Search is functionality within profile.
-This allows searching for fiends amongst the database of PhraseCards users.
-This will allow for dynamic search for adding friends to profile.
-This uses jquery to the back end.
+User search functionality is available within the profile page.
+This functionality allows searching for friends dynamically amongst the database of PhraseCards users.
+This feature uses jQuery's AJAX functionality to fetch data from the back-end API.

 #### Friends